 While I really look forward to the day I won’t be blogging about inventory constraints, based on the newest information regarding chip shortages, talk is it could affect vehicle production into 2023.
 We have clients that have already filled their entire allocations with orders for future vehicles.
 Ordering vehicles will now have to become a sales skill for today’s automotive professionals.
 Yet how does one learn to take orders for vehicles without being an order taker?
 There is a way.

 Just because you’re taking orders doesn’t mean “selling” is over.
 Let’s face it, we could have a software program or showroom kiosk take orders, but there are still valuable opportunities we must explore.
+Regardless, the act of ordering vehicles is here to stay.

 First off, for your own sanity, recognize this is the world we live in now.
 (Accept that this is a part of the new world so understanding inventory availability is imperative.
 A firm grasp on one’s inventory needs to be part of every consistent car sales training you emphasize for your team).